Last updated: April 2026 | Reviewed by ARINGO MBA Admissions Experts.

 • Vast majority of students have undergrad engineering/science/business backgrounds.

-• International students have the choice to graduate early in order to apply to H1B visa the same year they graduate (very big advantage in years in which a lot of people apply).
+• International MBA students have the choice to graduate early in order to apply to H1B visa the same year they graduate (very big advantage in years in which a lot of people apply).

 • Relatively low cost of living and good chance for scholarship.